eulloa10/financial-data-pipeline/README.md

 Investors need quick, actionable insights on key financial indicators without sifting through an overwhelming amount of data.
 While FRED provides a vast library of metrics and graphs, it lacks the ability to focus on a customized set of indicators in a single view.
 This project automates the extraction of selected financial data from the FRED API, processes it for analysis, and delivers a streamlined dashboard and reports tailored to the investor’s specific interests, enabling efficient trend monitoring and informed decision-making.

-**NOTE: This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.**

 ### Key Financial and Economic Indicators Tracked:
 - Case-Shiller Index
 - Consumer Confidence